 Tel 01472 264980

 Practice Manager: Mrs Susan Collis

-The Chantry Health Group is a partnership of three GPs:
+The Chantry Health Group is a partnership of two GPs:

 Dr Bhaskar Ghosh

 The practice is a GP surgery located in Grimsby town centre.
 The practice is based in the Church View Health Centre which is a purpose built building housing two GP practices and a pharmacy.
 There is limited parking in the car park adjacent to the practice, including bays for the disabled.
 There is easy access for wheelchairs, lift and assisted toilet facilities.